apache/commons-email/README.md

 Donating
 --------
-You like Apache Commons Email?
+You like Apache Commons Email Parent POM?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support development.

 Additional Resources
 --------------------